mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/codebases/battleships/README.md

 After this, pick a few user stories from below, design your classes, and start test-driving.
-Note that the classes here are not the full set of classes necessary to for a good program design.
+Note that the classes here are not the full set of classes necessary for a good program design.
 As you build, you will need to break apart classes and add new ones.

 ## User Stories